yramachers/VertexModule/README.md

 ## Description

-Add to an flreconstruct pipeline to extrapolate trajectories to th efoil and calorimeter walls in order to obtain vertex areas.
+Add to an flreconstruct pipeline to extrapolate trajectories to the foil and calorimeter walls in order to obtain vertex areas.
 To build it, do

 ``` console
 $ ls